HaimengBai/431slides/class_22/README.md

 ## Announcements after class:

-6. Anticipate a short activity coming your way via email **tonight**, due at noon Thursday.
+6. Please do [this short activity](https://goo.gl/forms/GEXC4gxQV4aTJb8D3), due at noon Thursday.
 Shouldn't take more than 15 minutes to do.
+It requires you to read [this short primer on p hacking](https://www.methodspace.com/primer-p-hacking/).